-Switzerland’s 18 living ex-presidents: a political record
+Switzerland’s 19 living ex-presidents: a world record

 Only twice has an elected president not taken up office: Victor Ruffy, elected president for 1870, died on December 29, 1869.
 Fridolin Anderwert was set to become president in 1881 but the press orchestrated a campaign against him and he committed suicide on Christmas Day 1880.
 A sitting president has never resigned from office, although Wilhelm Hertenstein died in office in 1888.

-Every December, parliament elects one of the seven cabinet ministers to be president, although it’s actually just a question of sticking to the order of seniority and confirming the vice-president (current veep Guy Parmelin will take over from Simonetta Sommaruga on January 1).
+Every December, parliament elects one of the seven cabinet ministers to be president, although it’s actually just a question of sticking to the order of seniority and confirming the vice-president (current veep Karin Keller-Sutter will take over from Amherd on January 1).

 Swiss citizens have no say in who is elected to cabinet and, therefore, president.